rtpn2000/scalingSugarscape_slurm_deltaCPU/README.md

 seed: int
     Set the seed value for the random number generator.
-    Note: Value of -1 causes simulation to generate a random seed.
+    Note: A value of -1 causes the simulation to generate a random seed.
     Note: Reusing a seed ensures deterministic simulation outcomes.
     Default: -1